Texas License Plate Lookup

 Where We Source Records

-• Canadian Motor Vehicle Agencies: These agencies are responsible for maintaining comprehensive records of motor vehicles registered in Canada.
-Agencies that maintain vehicle records include Transport Canada and the Insurance Bureau of Canada.
+• Canadian Motor Vehicle Agencies: Records that may identify vehicles previously registered in Canada, including data tied to Transport Canada and the Insurance Bureau of Canada.

 Current Design and Format